How to spend one day in Washington DC

 Spy Museum

 Our final stop of the day was the newly reopened Spy Museum.
-I had visited the museum a few years ago and had been somewhat disappointed by the exhibits.
+I visited the museum a few years ago and was somewhat disappointed by the exhibits.
 Now, the museum has relocated and has been completely redone.

-The state of the art museum now houses the collection of thousands of spycraft items of H. Keith Milton.
-The museum building is massive at one forty thousand square feet of space covering eight floors.
-The exhibits are informative, surprising, intriguing, and some controversial.
+The state-of-the-art museum now houses the collection of thousands of spy-craft items from H. Keith Milton.
+The museum building is massive, with 40,000 square feet across eight floors.
+The exhibits are informative, surprising, intriguing, and some are controversial.
 It certainly did not disappoint.

-A short film gives us a history lesson of the clandestine services as told by individuals who served their country in the arena.
+A short film gives us a history lesson on the clandestine services, as told by individuals who served their country in the field.
 In the main exhibit area, you will learn about Stealing Secrets and will see many of the tools of spycraft.

 The Enigma decoding machine